nickjwhite/diogenes/README.md

-process that probably requires running it on a Linux machine, as Morpheus does not compile on OS X.  If you are on OS X and want to skip this step, you can just download and use the morphological data from version 3 of Diogenes, which still works fine with version 4:
+process that probably requires running it on a Linux machine, as Morpheus does not compile on OS X.  If you are on OS X and want to skip this step, you can just download and use the morphological data from version 3 of Diogenes, which still works fine with version 4.
+Run the following command and then go down to the final step below:

     make -f mk.morpheus-v3